Data centre optimisation and consequential benefits for businesses

 One of the most effective ways of reducing the risk of your company network being hacked is to work with a good cloud MSP.
 The cloud is increasingly being selected by businesses because it is a good way to secure IT infrastructure.

-Serviced Cloud uses a layered approach to security, with items such as firewalls, security appliances and Intrusion Detection Systems to alert our network security experts of hacking activity.
+HTL Support uses a layered approach to security, with items such as firewalls, security appliances and Intrusion Detection Systems to alert our network security experts of hacking activity.
 This often exceeds the security that a typical business of 10 - 100 people can provide to protect its on-premise infrastructure using in-house resources.